 The M2 ordinance includes a requirement for a performance assessment to be conducted at least once every three years to evaluate OCTA's efficiency and effectiveness in delivery of M2 as promised to the voters.
 Three prior performance assessments have been completed covering fiscal years FY 2006-07 through FY 2008-09, FY 2009-10 through FY 2011-12, and FY 2012-13 through FY 2014-15.
-A fourth assessment covering the period between July 1, 2015 and June 30, 2018 along with findings and recommendations for enhancements were presented to the Board on March 11, 2019.
-Staff has implemented all eight recommendations for enhancements and will provide an update to the Board in January 2020.
+A fourth assessment covering the period between July 1, 2015 and June 30, 2018 along with findings and recommendations for enhancements was presented to the Board on March 11, 2019.
+The report commended OCTA's management of the M2 program with eight recommendations for enhancements.
+Key areas the recommendations focused on were to continue to increase awareness of M2, enhance quantitative tracking data in all programs, formally memorialize the link between capital project selection and implementation, and to enhance transparency with the public.
+Staff implemented all eight recommendations for enhancements and provided a final report to the Board on January 13, 2020.
+There are no outstanding action items.